 Walt Disney World celebrates Easter with foods & desserts, entertainment, and decorations in the parks & resorts.
-In this guide to Easter 2022, we’ll share tips for enjoying the special festivities plus the big return of something eggs-travagant!
-(Updated April 7, 2022.)
+In this guide to Easter 2023, we’ll share tips for enjoying the special festivities plus the big return of something eggs-travagant!
+(Updated March 25, 2023.)

 First, we don’t want to oversell Easter as a holiday or special event at Walt Disney World.
 It’s not even remotely on par with Christmas or Halloween.
 While there are some decorations in a few of the resort hotels and special offerings at Magic Kingdom and Epcot, other hotels and parks ignore the holiday completely.
 Aside from a random cupcake or dessert, you might never know it’s Easter at Hollywood Studios or Animal Kingdom.
 Well, aside from the spring break crowds.

 The crowds are reason-enough to avoid Easter at Walt Disney World.
 They more than outweigh the holiday offerings, so if you’re debating whether an Easter trip to Walt Disney World would be ‘fun’, that’s your answer.
 In reality, most people reading this are probably visiting at Easter for lack of better options, as it coincides with school spring break and weather makes it a more desirable time to visit Florida than summer…

 First, crowds.
 Contrary to some misconceptions, Easter itself is not a ghost town at Walt Disney World because everyone is at home spending time with their families.
 (This is a persistent myth about every holiday and the Super Bowl, and we’re not sure why.)